Answer, It depends!

 Typically, but not always our customers desire a good, reliable, user boat - similar in quality to contemporary conventional construction.

-General guidelines for good user boats up to 20 feet
+General guidelines for good user boats up to 17 feet:

 Ultimately the costs depend on the scope of work required to get your boat to the condition you desire!